How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Today, it’s not about ‘get the traffic’ — it’s about ‘get the targeted and relevant traffic. — Adam Audette.

-Optimizing improves the visibility of your brand on different social channels.
 Each social media platform has different requirements when it comes to posting content.
 Ignoring them will have a negative impact on how your content looks on social media.

-Here are a few best practices for optimizing your social media content
+Here are a few best practices for optimizing your social media content:

-• Easy sharing of content should be ensured with social sharing icons
+• Easy sharing of content should be ensured with social sharing icons.

-• Use original content to emerge as a thought leader in your niche
+• Use original content to emerge as a thought leader in your niche.

-• As long as possible, use original images and avoid using stock photos
+• As long as possible, use original images and avoid using stock photos.

-• Use the correct image dimensions when posting images
+• Use the correct image dimensions when posting images.

 Protips: